 University of Missouri-Columbia

-Dr. Docherty is a quantitative geneticist and clinical psychologist.
+Dr. Docherty is a clinical psychologist and statistical geneticist.
 She examines risk and resilience in the context of severe psychiatric outcomes, and specializes in the clinical treatment of psychosis and severe depression.
-Dr. Docherty has completed predoctoral and postdoctoral NIMH research fellowships, and was awarded grants during these fellowships to study the genetics of schizophrenia and treatment-resistant depression.
+Dr. Docherty completed predoctoral and postdoctoral NIMH research fellowships, and was awarded grants during these fellowships to study the genetics of schizophrenia and treatment-resistant depression.
 This led to collaborations with the Wellcome Trust and the Psychiatric Genomics Consortium, and to lead projects at the University of Utah examining the genomics of suicide, schizophrenia, depression, and autism spectrum disorders.

 Since joining the faculty in 2016, Dr. Docherty has led a computational laboratory in the Department of Psychiatry.
-With colleagues Hilary Coon, Andrey Shabalin, and Emily DiBlasi, the team leverages the largest genomic datasets available of psychiatric populations, suicide deaths, and healthy emerging adult populations.
-They have secured multiple NIMH, Simons Foundation, AFSP, and NARSAD awards to build predictive models and to identify risk subtypes of major mental health disorders.
+The team has worked with NIMH, Simons Foundation, AFSP, the Tanner Foundation, NARSAD, and HMHI to build predictive models and to identify risk subtypes of major mental health outcomes.
 The team uses a computational pipeline for genome-wide genetic and epigenetic risk scoring of hundreds of mental and physical health outcomes (the “phenome”) across critical stages of human development.

 Licensed Clinical Psychologist